-It’s been nearly 2 years since I realized I was pregnant with Bee.
+It’s been over 2 years since I realized I was pregnant with Bee.
 And, although I knew I was having a child, it would still be over 3 months before I learned whether she would be a boy or a girl.
 3 months of name planning with the hubby.
 3 months of searching for two perfect cribs.
 3 months of planning the bedroom theme for both a boy & a girl.

 Note: This post contains affiliate links.
 For more info, visit my disclaimer.